Code-Screen/Code-Screen.github.io/docs/scala.md

 All unit tests must use the [`JUnit`](https://junit.org/junit5/) test framework.

-The name of the project in the `build.sbt` must be updated to better match your assessment, and any dependencies required for your coding test must be added to the `build.sbt` file.
+The name of the project in the `build.sbt` should be updated to better match your assessment, and any dependencies required for your coding test must be added to the `build.sbt` file.

-The `Scala` version that must be used is 2.12.1.
+The `Scala` version that must be used is 2.13.6.

 The maximum memory allowed for a solution to your coding test is 4G.